 First of all, let me just give you the title again Flexible Spending Rules for Early Retirees.
 If you remember several weeks ago, we spoke with a Purple Life, we’ll reference that episode shortly.

 In that episode, Purple Life is approaching the age of 30 years old.
 I don’t even think she’s 30 yet.
 She’s just hit a $500,000 net worth and she’s going to be pulling the trigger and retiring.
 And you could say at face value, well, that’s dubious.
 I’m not sure how that’s going to work out for you.

 But I think what it misses is some of the nuance and actually the advantages that the early retiree has over the traditional retiree.
 I’m not just talking about time horizon 30, 40 years, I’m talking about flexibility.

 And I think flexibility can be a cliché word that you drop.
-But I think that if you actually say well, what is that flexibility and then you pair that with Flexible Spending Rules, it becomes a very powerful lever and the reason I'm excited to talk to Micheal about this is one, an article that he wrote in July, actually addressing this exact thing.
-We'll have it linked up in the show notes for this episode.
+But I think that if you actually say well, what is that flexibility and then you pair that with Flexible Spending Rules, it becomes a very powerful lever and the reason I’m excited to talk to Michael about this is one, an article that he wrote in July, actually addressing this exact thing.
+We’ll have it linked up in the show notes for this episode.

-Two, Micheal is someone that is deep in academia, like he wrote at Nerds Eye View.
+Two, Michael is someone that is deep in academia, like he wrote at Nerds Eye View.
 But more than that, talking about a talent stack, this is someone that is accessible and understandable.
 This is someone that is able to take data that, frankly, would make, is mind numbingly boring and tell a story with it.